La Querencia – Tijuana, B.C., Mexico – October 17, 2009

 To quickly review, Guerrero is a fourth generation Tijuanan who attended culinary school in Mexico City before inventing a style of cooking called Baja Med by combining Mediterranean, Asian and Mexican influences.
 He’s owned La Querencia - a seasonally inspired restaurant in Tijuana - for the past nine years.
 It’s also where he hangs (and cooks) his hunting prizes.

 La Querencia’s tuna sashimi was another winner, lavished with soy, Worcestershire and Maggi sauces, which The Glutster tells me is a traditional Baja raw fish treatment.
-The rosy cuts of fish also luxuriated in fresh-shucked avocado and creamy avocado salsa.
+Rosy cuts of fish also luxuriated in fresh-shucked avocado and creamy avocado salsa.

-Every dish was compelling, but the showstopper was probably the taco sampler, featuring two preparations of venison (venado).
-The crisp but pliable corn tortillas were folded around machaca de venado, shredded, well-spiced deer meat.
+Every dish was compelling, but the taco sampler was the showstopper, featuring two preparations of venison (venado).
+Crisp but pliable corn tortillas folded around machaca de venado, shredded, well-spiced deer meat.
 That was probably a more successful version than venado en mole, with mole that overpowered the shredded venison.
 The highlight was undoubtedly the taco with tart hibiscus blossoms, tangy goat cheese and sweet shrimp.
 I also enjoyed the duck taco flavored with complex soy, sake and tamarind sauce.

 The most dramatic presentation involved octopus and shrimp set aflame in iron skillet with garlic, butter and rosemary and served with crispy tortillas.
-The fire added a nice smokiness and pleasantly chewy texture.
+Fire added nice smokiness and pleasantly chewy texture.

 With so many options, it’s rarely tempting to repeat meals in a distant city, but nobody balked at round two at La Querencia.
 I’d gladly welcome a third tango with Chef Guerrero’s refined Baja Med cuisine.